 Bandwidth is calculated from the “Download Speed” and “Download Units” values that applicants entered in the E-rate Form 471.
 Some districts may submit multiple line items of services for Internet access and/or District WAN connections.
 For Internet access (IA), total bandwidth per district is calculated as the sum of all Internet connections.
 In some cases where districts bill separately for access to the Internet through an Internet Service Provider (ISP) and a data connection(s) from a hub site to the ISP or state/regional network, the lesser bandwidth was taken as the connection capacity.
-For district WAN bandwidth, the bandwidth range of the district is the lowest and highest connection speeds across all district WAN connections reported by the district.

 For Internet access, total bandwidth per district is calculated as the sum of the capacity of all Internet Access connections divided by the total number of enrolled students in the district as reported in NCES data.

 Cost per Mbps is calculated using monthly costs, dividing the total monthly cost of Internet Access connections by the total bandwidth capacity reported for those connections.
 Annual non-recurring costs are allocated across the total contract months to take into account the total cost of the service, in cases where zero monthly cost was reported.

 Backbone costs that are shared across school districts have been included where those costs have been allocated.
 The ratio provides the share of the cost allocated to the school district out of the total amount of the backbone costs.

 In analyses where the average cost per Mbps is calculated across multiple line items, the total cost across all line items is divided by the total bandwidth purchased, resulting in a weighted average cost for that group of line items.